Aboubakr06/product-preview-card-component-main/README.md

 ## Acknowledgments

-Thanks to https://scrimba.com for the free courses they offer on CSS JavaScript.
+Thanks to https://scrimba.com for the free courses they offer on CSS and JavaScript.